Our local area is packed with lively groups focused on making positive change in our area and the planet as a whole.

 Local businesses: Food & Drink

-- Packaging-free businesses include The Refill Pantry, Eat Wholefoods, and My Refill Life.
+- Packaging-free businesses include Eat Wholefoods

 - Local growers include Carpenters’ Nursery, Earthworks and Smallford Farm Shop.